eddzmaciel/nestjs-task-management/course-notes.md

 > -e POSTGRES_PASSWORD=postgres (this is environment variable setting a password)
 > -d postgres (is going to run in detached mode, if you run your terminal it will keep running )

+- Mongodb:
+  > docker container run --name dbtasks --publish 27017:27017 -d mongo

+1. Create a mongodb docker container using mongo image
+   > docker container run --name mydatabase --publish 27017:27017 -d mongo
+2. Get access into running mongo container bash.
+   > docker container exec -it mydatabase bash

+(this will login you to the bash)

+3. Then run mongo by typing following command. it will start the mongo shell. mongo
+4. Create you desired database (ex: mydbone) with following command. use mydbone
+5. Then create a user to grant privileges to your database. db.createUser({ user: "username", pwd: "password", roles: [] }) this will create a user for your database and to see the users type show users on terminal. for more info : mongodb official
+6. Exit from the mongo shell by typing exit command. now you are on the bash. exit
+7. Now enable authentication to created database by typing following command on the bash. mongo --port 27017 -u username -p password --authenticationDatabase mydbone

+8. Now enable authentication to created database by typing following command on the bash. mongo --port 27017 -u username -p password --authenticationDatabase mydbone now you should be able to connect to the mydbone database with the given username and password.

 - **check list of docker images running:**
   > docker container ls
 - **stop docker image:**